Kathleen Brennan-Hunter, President

 Noah Siegel is a senior policy advisor to the Metro Government for the greater Portland region.
 He focuses on infrastructure strategies for natural areas, transportation and land use.
 Noah works directly with the elected Metro president and council and the chief operating officer to deliver desired outcomes for the region.
 During his time at Metro, Noah has seen the launch of the Willamette Falls Riverwalk and a successful renewal of the regional Natural Areas Levy.
 Before joining Metro in 2013, he worked as director of international affairs and policy director in two successive mayoral administrations in the City of Portland.
 In that capacity, he initiated a highly successful partnership with the Brookings Institution and developed one of the first Metro Export Initiatives in the country.
 Previously, Noah served as a foreign service officer with the Department of State, working as an economic attaché in Israel, Yemen and Washington.
 Noah has a Master’s Degree from the Fletcher School of Law & Diplomacy at Tufts University and a BA from the University of Michigan.
 He is married with two daughters.

-Owen is a project manager with The Trust for Public Land, leading conservation projects and related policy work in Oregon and Washington.
+Owen was formerly a project manager with The Trust for Public Land, leading conservation projects and related policy work in Oregon and Washington.
 Reflecting The Trust for Public Land's mission of land for people, Owen’s work includes urban community gardens, parks and natural area acquisitions, community forests, and habitat protection on private land.
 Owen currently represents The Trust for Public Land in the Coalition of Oregon Land Trusts, The Intertwine Alliance, the Rivers to Ridges Partnership, and the Oregon Department of Forestry's State Forest Stewardship Coordinating Committee.
 He is also author of Biking Portland (Mountaineers Books, 2011).
 In his spare time, he loves to explore Oregon and Washington on skis and take his five year-old son on bike rides.